 This sovereign universe comprises markedly distinct actors playing myriad roles including:

-- the sovereign state
+- sovereign states

 - state agencies